 All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments.
-Our SENDCo and Headteacher help staff to understand their role and the opportunities available, including any partnership work especially with social care and the local arrangements put in place by Nottinghamshire Safeguarding Children Partnership (NSCP) and share how to access the NSCP website and training opportunities.
+All staff have access to the National College online CPL to develop their knowledge and understanding.
+The DSL team know how to access the NSCP website and can access additional training opportunities.
+The Senior DSL Jen Gray attended termly Nottinghamshire Safeguarding Children Partnership (NSCP) update training and will then disseminate this to the DSL team and SLT if necessary.